-Below is the first part of a lecture delivered at a summer school of the Socialist Equality Party in Ann Arbor, Michigan, in August 2007.
-The second part will be posted February 26.
-For other lectures from the 2007 school click here.
+Below is the text of a lecture delivered at a summer school of the Socialist Equality Party in Ann Arbor, Michigan, in August 2007.

 There are those who might say, in relation to our subject today, which takes up the class nature of the Soviet state and the question of our attitude toward it—why bother?
 What difference does it make?
 The USSR ceased to exist about 16 years ago.